 We talk a lot about the 5 Women’s PowerTypes – the 5 powerful female archetypes we use to guide the new version of leadership we’re creating.

 But today I want you to think about the dis-empowering archetypes you can find yourself in.
 The 3 really common ones we find are the Bitch, the Victim and the Martyr.
 Have a read of these scenarios and see if you recognise yourself in any of them:

-The Bitch is that short-tempered you who loses her sense of kindness and compassion, and even lashes out at those around her.
+The woman who loses her sense of kindness and compassion, and even lashes out at those around her.
 Wendy, our Marketing and Events manager, spots this one at times when she’s feeling overloaded and snaps at her husband.

 “I literally see him shrink in front of me” she says.
 “That’s when I know I’ve crossed over into the woman I know I don’t want to be.
 And it’s not really me either!
 It’s a sign there’s something else going on.”

 Victim comes out when we find ourselves feeling totally helpless.

 Maybe someone at work says you haven’t completed something when you know you have.

 For me it was when my husband made an innocuous comment about how “we weren’t good at implementing things”.
 Instead of calmly addressing it – “I sent that to you on Tuesday, actually” or “That’s interesting – how do you think we could improve?” – we go into “poor me” mode.
 It might be shrinking and going silent, or flaring into defensiveness.

 Martyr’s the disempowering role we might actually have been praised for.